 She has worked as a newspaper journalist and sub-editor and also in communications management, media relations and marketing.
 She spent two years in Osaka, Japan, teaching English.

 She is married with two children and has several pets – a cat, a dog and two guinea pigs.

 In 2014, Australian publishers, Odyssey Books, offered to publish one of her manuscripts.
 The fiction manuscript was inspired by her Italian father’s family life story.
 The offer to publish came on her father’s birthday… and was released on July 31, 2015.

 In 2017, its sequel Wanderers No More was published on August 22, bringing to conclusion the family saga, which sadly is based upon a real life tragedy.

 Still interested in the migrant tale, Michelle, decided to shift her focus from the past and to apply the same issues of migration to a future context.
 Raising two sons, science fiction had become a common genre in the household, through books and film, and it guided her writings off planet for next fiction novel, The Hatch.

 Having a side interest in reading the tarot cards and exploring her sixth sense, The Hatch, is a story close to Michelle’s heart.
-It is due out in December, 2019.
+It was released on 31 December 2019.